Turki bin Mohammed Al Saud (born 1979)

 Turki bin Muhammad Al Saud (تركي بن محمد آل سعود; born 5 October 1979) is a Saudi Minister of State, a member of the Council of Ministers of Saudi Arabia, and of the House of Saud.
+He is the eldest son of Prince Mohammad Bin Fahd Bin Abdulaziz.

 Early life and education

 Prince Turki was born on 5 October 1979 in Riyadh.
 His father, Prince Mohammed bin Fahd, is the former governor of the Eastern Province.
 He is the grandson of King Fahd who was the older brother of King Salman bin Abdulaziz.
 Prince Turki was raised by his grandfathers, King Fahd and Prince Nayef bin Abdulaziz.

 Prince Turki received his primary, intermediate, and secondary education at the Dhahran School, an international K-9 institution owned and operated by the Saudi Aramco School District.
-He graduated from King Faisal University in 2002 earning a bachelor's degree in law.
+In 1998, he enrolled at King Faisal University, and graduated with a bachelor's degree in Law in 2002.
+In 2013, he obtained a license to practice law in Saudi Arabia issued by the Ministry of Justice.

+Career

+Prince Turki was appointed an adviser to the Royal Court with the rank of minister on 21 June 2017.
+On 27 December 2018, he was appointed Minister of State and a member of the Council of Ministers, positions he has continued to hold.

+In June 2018, he was appointed a member of the Council of Royal Reserves and chair of the boards of the Imam Abdulaziz bin Mohammed Royal Reserve and the Imam Turki bin Abdullah Royal Reserve.
+The King Khalid Royal Reserve, established in October 2019, is also chaired by him.
+He also served as a member of the board of the King Abdulaziz Foundation for Research and Archives (Darah) and as chair of its executive committee.

+Prince Turki supervised Al-Fahd: Spirit of Leadership, an exhibition about King Fahd that was first held in Riyadh in 2015 and later staged in Kuwait in 2019.
+In the private sector, he was appointed chair of Eastern Province Cement in February 2015.

 Community service

 Prince Turki is involved in his community in various ways: he is the vice-chairman of the Board of Trustees of Prince Mohammad bin Fahd University.
 Prince Turki chairs the executive committee of the Prince Mohammed bin Fahd Foundation for Humanitarian Development.